xpack-dev-tools/xbb-helper-xpack/developer/README.md

 which is a portable [Node.js](https://nodejs.org/) command line application, is needed.

-It is recommended to update to the latest version with:
+It is recommended to install/update to the latest version with:

 ```sh
 npm install --location=global xpm@latest